Comments Are Welcome0

 Update, 2013-04-09: I’ve narrowed the comment window to one week.
-To comment on an older post, send me an email using the “Contact” link at the top of the page.
+To comment on an older post, send me an email using the “Email Me” link in the sidebar.
 Akismet captures all but 0.001% of spam comments, but, even so . . . .

 Update, 2012-10-02: Comments to posts are set to close automatically after two weeks to prevent comment spam to older posts.
-If you have a comment for an older post, use the “Contact” link at the top of the page.
+If you have a comment for an older post, use the “Email Me” link in the sidebar.

 Update, 2012-02-08: I have set the blog to close comments on any post older than two weeks in an effort to reduce the amount of deleting I have to do, since many spam comments are attached to older posts in an attempt to fly under my radar.